 McCormick Cup Day Preview

-(Whitby, ON) - McCormick Cup Day is back!
-On Saturday, October 1st at Fletcher’s Fields, four Senior Men’s Cup matches will take place, three of which are Cup Final matches: The Gee Gage Cup, The Fall Cup, and the McCormick Cup.
-Join Rugby Ontario at Fletcher's Fields for a super rugby day!
-If you are unable to attend, the McCormick Cup Final will be streamed on our YouTube Channel.
+On Saturday, September 30th at Fletcher’s Fields, five Senior Men’s Cup matches will take place, three of which are Cup Final matches: The Gee Gage Cup, The Fall Cup, and the McCormick Cup.
+Join Rugby Ontario at Fletcher's Fields for a super rugby day and if you're unable to attend, the McCormick Cup Final will be streamed on our YouTube Channel.
 Long-time rugby community members, Matt King and Myles Martin will be commentating on this Saturday's McCormick Cup Final - so don't miss out!
 Check out the upcoming action below.

 McCormick Cup Final